afarentino/code-lab/README.md

 # code-lab
-A project containing starter templates to complete various coding challenges.
+A project containing starter templates to complete various coding challenges and katas.

 # Motivation
 Initial code will be used as a template for a Local Java project quickstart